railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 .. tip::   **Point**  *Product Shortcuts*

-    From the product form you have quick access to a lot of useful information from the shortcut bar to the right:
+    From the product form the toolbar to the right offers useful information:

     * Minimum stock rules,